wallarm/product-documentation/docs/latest/user-guides/nodes/cdn-node.md

 Wallarm automatically issues the [Let's Encrypt](https://letsencrypt.org/) certificate enabling HTTPS on the CDN node domain.
 Certificates are generated and renewed automatically as needed.

 If you already have a certificate for the protected domain and prefer that to the Let's Encrypt certificate, you can upload your own using the **Update SSL/TLS certificate** option.

+## Using Varnish Cache

+Utilizing a CDN node with [Varnish Cache](https://varnish-cache.org/intro/index.html#intro) HTTP accelerator speeds up content delivery to users (e.g. your server responses).
+However if you change your content, the cached copy on the CDN may be updated with a delay, which may cause [problems](#why-is-there-a-delay-in-the-update-of-the-content-protected-by-the-cdn-node).
+That may be the reason to disable Varnish Cache.

+To avoid problems with the content update speed, Varnish Cache is disabled by default.
+You can enable/disable Varnish Cache manually.
+To do so, in the **Nodes** section, from your CDN node menu, select **Enable Varnish Cache** or **Disable Varnish Cache**.

 ## Deleting a node